Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Chlorphenamine Maleate

 - mydriasis (pupil dilationDilation refers to the widening or expansion of a hollow organ or vessel.
 It can be physiological (normal) or pathological (due to disease).)

-- hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
-In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention. due to reduced sweating and heat regulation (especially relevant in dogs)
+- HyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
+In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention. due to reduced sweat and heat regulation (primarily relevant in dogs)

 Irritation of the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract or central effect on the vomiting center can lead to: